aiven/devportal/docs/products/clickhouse/concepts/features-overview.rst

 About Aiven for ClickHouse
 --------------------------

-Aiven for ClickHouse® is a fully managed distributed columnar database which is built on the open source ClickHouse datastore.
+Aiven for ClickHouse® is a fully managed distributed columnar database which is built on the open source ClickHouse solution.
 It is a fast highly-scalable fault-tolerant solution designed for online analytical processing and data warehousing.
 Aiven for ClickHouse enables you to execute complex SQL queries on large datasets quickly and effectively to process large amounts of data in real time.

 Aiven for ClickHouse provides the following: